RealityBending/IllusionGameHypnosis/documents/Inductions_scripts.md

 ### Expectations

-You are going to listen to instructions designed at helping you reach a state of heightened focus and ability to direct your mind.
+You are about to receive instructions aimed at enhancing your focus and directing your inner awareness.

 ### Posture Preparation

-Now, please find a comfortable seated position, and rest your hands gently on the desk.
-Allow your shoulders to drop and relax, and plant your feet firmly on the ground.
+Begin by finding a comfortable seated position and placing your hands gently on the desk.
+Allow your shoulders to relax, and firmly ground your feet.
-Close your eyes and focus solely on ***following the instructions***.
+Gently close your eyes and direct your attention solely to following the guidance to reach a state of ***relaxation***.
-Take slow, easy breaths, allowing your body to settle into this state of ***meditation***.
+Inhale and exhale slowly, letting your body settle into this state of ***meditation***.

 ### Mental State Induction